May Fourth Movement: Shandong Problem

 The Western allies dominated the meeting at Versailles, and paid little heed to Chinese demands.
 The European delegations, led by French Prime Minister Georges Clemenceau, were primarily interested in punishing Germany.
 Although the American delegation promoted Woodrow Wilson's Fourteen Points and the ideals of self-determination, they were unable to advance these ideals in the face of stubborn resistance by David Lloyd George and Clemenceau.
 American advocacy of self-determination at the League of Nations was attractive to Chinese intellectuals, but their failure to follow through was seen as a betrayal.
-This diplomatic failure at the Paris Peace Conference created what became known as the "Shandong Problem".
+This failure of diplomacy at the Paris Peace Conference created what became known as the "Shandong Problem".